hapax/hapax.github.io/assets/minimal-networks.md

 ---

-*Exercise 5 (cutting corners).* Suppose that in Figure 10, we can add a new hug $E$ which reduces the length of the network.
+*Exercise 5 (cutting corners).* Suppose that in Figure 10, we can add a new hub $E$ which reduces the length of the network.
 Explain how adding $E$ could reduce the length of the network in Figure 7, and thereby improve our solution for the equilateral triangle.